Splash allows you to configure your event pages with a Vanity URL, or custom domain, of your choice.

-Each Vanity URL requires a security certificate (TLS).
-As part of the Vanity URL setup process, Splash installs a TLS certificate on your behalf that automatically renews every three months.
+Each Vanity URL requires a TLS security certificate (formerly known as SSL).
+As part of the Vanity URL setup process, Splash generates and installs a TLS certificate on your behalf that automatically renews every three months.
 No need to purchase a certificate on your own!

 The installation of this certificate is a typical requirement to meet the rigorous security standards of many companies.
 It also enables your Vanity URLs to open with https:// prepended.

-Note: If you need to install a third-party certificate from your company provider, please notify Splash support in your Vanity URL request.
+Note: If you are required to a certificate from a different provider, please notify Splash Engagement in your Vanity URL request.
 Our team will provide you with a CSR that can be used to generate a certificate.